 I’ve been working with brilliant scholars around the world to help start this new academic discipline in Veterans Studies for more than a decade.
 And I think we’ve come a long way with the program at our school.
 I served in the Army a long time ago and that experience shaped my research and writing interests early on.
 I specialize in twentieth-century American war literature and social theory.
 Though, I’m pretty fond of playing with ideas from across the disciplines.
 Interdisciplinarity pays off.
 It would be fine with me if I were remembered as a charlatan.
 At least I’d be remembered for something.

-What if instead of saying “thank you for your service” we asked veterans to tell us about their service?
-What if there was an explicit role for veterans as instructors on the topics of humanity and resilience in our society?
+Instead of saying “thank you for your service” we need to get comfortable and provide venues in which veterans tell us about their service.
 Our beautiful rituals and heartfelt platitudes are fine.
-But can we alter the practice of patriotism in such a way that veterans could become their most capable and authentic selves?
+But can we alter the practice of patriotism in such a way that veterans can become their most capable and authentic selves?
 That’s what I try to figure out in the book and much of my other writing.

 In addition to veterans issues I am interested in the scholarship of teaching and learning.
 I began my journey as an educator using expressivist writing pedagogies in a variety of disciplinary settings.
 As I matured, I became interested in conscious and unconscious power dynamics that exist between teachers and students.
 My most recent course designs emphasize transparency in learning and teaching, students as partners in the classroom, service learning, and ungrading.